Cerelog-ESP-EEG/How-to-use-OpenBCI-GUI-fork/README.md

 **A.2.1** Install forked version of program here: [Drive](https://drive.google.com/drive/folders/16bPxp4Zl_YqPQo_A6QDyYHQL1napQC9u?usp=share_link)

 **A.2.2 MAC ONLY** Drag the gui to you application folder.
 You need to right click and run disk image manually.
-If that doesnt work, manually run it in terminal with **sudo xattr -cr /Applications/OpenBCI_GUI.app** since the app wasn't downloaded from the app store (security blocks it).
+If that doesnt work, manually run it in a new terminal tab with  **sudo xattr -cr /Applications/OpenBCI_GUI.app** since the app wasn't downloaded from the app store (security blocks it).

 **A.2.3 All Users** Once the GUI is open, choose the LSL connection from options menue.
 Then in the upper left corner press start stream